XiaojunSun/wise-r-club/Install_Upgrade_R_on_Windows.md

 ## Step 2: Upgrade R
 Now we set up the global library for R. More details about this is described in [Tal Galili's blog post][1].
+Although you are using the latest version of R, you can still follow my steps.
+It will help you set a global library for R. This will prevent some troubles in the future.

 Open your R. Run `chooseMirror()` command line(Type it and hit `ENTER`) .Choose `China(Xiamen)`.